Blogs

 Is the light bulb’s colour temperature an indication of the lamp’s heat?

-No, colour temperature is not relevant to the heat emitted by the bulb or the heat on the electronic components of LED fixtures and the value is only related to how cool or warm light looks.
+No, colour temperature is not relevant to the heat emitted by the bulb or the heat on the electronic components of LED fixtures and the value is only related to how cool or warm the light looks.

 What light bulb colour temperature do I need for my space?